grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Another minute passed.
 And then, much closer than Shakes had anticipated, the heavy thud of an underwater explosion broke through the surface, and a plume of water, driven up and forward by explosive momentum shot upwards and dropped a gray oily rain onto the deck of the _Gnat_.
 The rain passed up in a rapid squall line from stern to bow, soaking Shakes where he sat on the sail.

 "Ha ha!
-Fuck Hemi!
-It fuckin' worked!"
+Hemi!
+It worked!"

 "Hold on."
 Hemi's voice came up darkly from below.
 "I am tracking the sub on sonar."